Show All Answers

 Containers do disappear from time to time and damage can occur.
 Contact the Solid Waste Department at 970-244-1570 to find or replace your trash container.

 Trash is normally picked up Monday through Friday.
-However, there are 6 major holidays each year that could cause a one-day delay in your service.
+However, there are major holidays each year that could cause a one-day delay in your service.
+Call 970-244-1570 with collection questions.

 The City uses an automated trash system that does not allow our trucks to pick up any type of container besides the ones we provide with our service.
 If you have extra trash, that won’t fit into your container, contact the Solid Waste Department at 970-244-1570 to make special arrangements.